emberjs/website/source/blog/2019-02-18-ember-3-8-released.md

 Ember.js is the core framework for building ambitious web applications.

 ### Changes in Ember.js 3.8
 Ember.js 3.8 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is COUNT (#) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.
+There is two (2) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.

 #### New Features (2)

-First new feature (1 of 2)
+Element Modifier Manager (1 of 2)

+A modifier manager is an object that is responsible for coordinating the lifecycle events that occurs when invoking, installing and updating an element modifier.
+This new feature is introduced as a  very low-level API.
+Most likely you will never - as an Ember app developer - need to use this but it might come in handy for some add-on developers.
+In this way, the Ember app developers will benefit from this feature by subclassing these special modifiers provided by addons.

+If you're interested in learning more about how to use this new feature, then please refer to the [RFC](https://github.com/emberjs/rfcs/blob/master/text/0373-Element-Modifier-Managers.md).

 Second new feature (2 of 2)